solidjs-community/eslint-plugin-solid/docs/reactivity.md

   the only rule that tracks all of these variables.
 - On tracking scopes: "Tracking scopes are functions that are passed to computations like createEffect or JSX expressions.
 All callback/render function children of control flow are non-tracking.
-This allows for esting state creation, and better isolates reactions.
+This allows for nesting state creation, and better isolates reactions.
 Solid's compiler uses a simple heuristic for reactive wrapping and lazy evaluation of JSX expressions.
 Does it contain a function call, a property access, or JSX?"